NenyeIkpa/AirBnB_clone/README.md

-This ia a Project on AirBnB clone.
+This is a Project on AirBnB clone.
 This Project is written in Python high level programming language.